Managing an Auto Insurance Policy (Expert Tips)

 Can I backdate my auto insurance policy?

-Is it possible to backdate your car insurance and have the auto insurance provider pay your claim anyway?
+Is it possible to can auto insurance be backdated and have the auto insurance provider pay your claim anyway?

 The answer is no. No auto insurance company of good standing will agree to backdate a client’s car insurance policy under any circumstances.